 Do you want a quiet corner to read a book?
 Do you want an outdoor kitchen for those summer parties?
 Do you want a dining area or just a lounge area for you and your guests?
 Do you want it to be very calm and relaxed or more formal?
 What type of parties are you going to hold?
-Will it be cocktail parties or will it be a full-blast BBQ party?
+Will it is cocktail parties, or will it be a full-blast BBQ party?

 The more questions you can come up with, the more you can visualize what type of furniture you will be needing.

 Go ahead and sit on it.
 Like buying a bed or a sofa for your home, be sure to test your chosen items before buying it.
-Style should only come second to comfort.
+The style should only come second to comfort.
 After all, you don't want a chair to be too hard or too soft.
 You want it to be just right.

-Locations play an important part in determining the right type of material for your patio.
+Locations play an essential part in determining the right type of material for your patio.
 If you live by the beach, know that certain metals will likely rust due to the salty air.
 If you live in an area that's hot and dry all year long, aluminum furniture may get too hot to sit on.
-You might also be bothered by sap-dripping trees and you'll be happy to know in advance that taking out pine needles from wicker furniture is a big pain in the neck.
+You might also be bothered by sap-dripping trees, and you'll be happy to know in advance that taking out pine needles from wicker furniture is a big pain in the neck.

 It's way too easy to be tempted by bargains deals or pick out a cheaper plywood chair over a teak chair meant for outdoor use.
-The truth is investing in high-quality patio furniture like a bed or bench swing couldn't be more important.
-It actually makes more sense to shell out more on quality patio furniture than indoor furniture as these pieces will be exposed to weather elements.
+The truth is investing in high-quality patio furniture like a bed or bench swing couldn't be more critical.
+It makes more sense to shell out more on quality patio furniture than indoor furniture as these pieces will be exposed to weather elements.
 Keep an open eye on expensive furniture with low quality.
 Read reviews and research on the best type of material suitable for your climate.
 Choose the best furniture that is meant to last for a very long time and something that you will pass down to your children.

 If you do invest in outdoor furniture, make an effort to protect it during winter or storms or from mildew and mold.
-Store your furniture during winter or if you don't have space, choose knock-down or foldable patio furniture that won't take up too much space.
-You might also want to consider buying zipper cases or if you really can shell out some big bucks for your patio furniture, consider investing in a container storage to house all your valuable furniture during the off-season.
+Store your furniture during winter, or if you don't have space, choose knock-down or foldable patio furniture that won't take up too much space.
+You might also want to consider buying zipper cases, or if you really can shell out some big bucks for your patio furniture, consider investing in container storage to house all your valuable furniture during the off-season.

 Mostly, just have fun in picking out your outdoor furniture.
 Dress your patio up like you would any part of your house.
 Put out accessories, throws, and rugs to compliment your decor or traditional bed swing.
-Scavenge for rare finds in flea markets and shop for bargains during sale seasons and you'll soon see yourself in a stylish and cozy patio arrangement.
+Scavenge for rare finds in flea markets and shop for bargains during sale seasons, and you'll soon see yourself in a stylish and cozy patio arrangement.